Using the Mighty 990 to Fund Your Film

 Where do you start?
 I read thousands of proposals a year for my Roy W. Dean film grants.
 I know what wins grants and what turns judges off quickly.
 Getting it right can be a piece of cake.

 Now, take those 25 pages, cut and paste the information into the background, and keep that separate from the theme and separate from the approach, structure and style.
 We also want to know how you will market your film.
-I advise you to think cable outlet, international distribution and web, web, web.
 Only 1 in 1000 docs gets a theatrical release and that does not always have a financial return.

-Creative filmmakers are building audiences for their films on the web by organizing communities around the film’s issues and these people are donating to their films and waiting to buy the DVD’s.
-If you get a distributor for your DVD, you will hopefully make $1.00 a sale.
-If you sell it on your web site, you will make the full price of perhaps $25.00.
-That’s a much better way to sell your film.
+Creative filmmakers are building audiences for their films on the web by organizing communities around the film’s issues and these people are donating to their films and waiting to pay for downloads.
+You should consider distributing it yourself to sell on your website.
+Instead of a percentage of each download, you will make the full price.

 Finding grants that match your material is paramount to the funding process.
 Go to

 www.grantsmart.org and search for granting organizations by key words.
 Once you find them; go to https://candid.org/.

 You want to find and check out the Corporations 990 form which is part of their income tax, and candid.org has a slick 990-PF that shows you exactly where the most important funding information is located.
 You can find the most recent 990’s at https://www.guidestar.org/